 Fair Access Protocol

-place at a suitable school or educational provision as quickly as possible.
-This includes admitting children above the Published Admission Number (PAN) to schools that are already full.
+North East Lincolnshire Local Authority has a Fair Access Protocol.
+The Fair Access Protocol ensures that unplaced children, especially the most vulnerable, are offered a place at a suitable school, academy or educational provision as quickly as possible.
+This includes admitting children above the Published Admission Number (PAN) to schools / academies that are already full.

 Admission of children outside their normal age group

 Paragraph 2.17 of the School Admissions Code enables parents/carers to request for their child to be admitted to school outside of their normal age group.